asicfw/S9-custom-firmware/README.md

 Manual settings and autotuner for each hashboard frequency and voltage Autotuning each chip frequencies
-Аor automated configuration of a large number of asiс - patch generator, which will then be updated as firmware *1
+For automated configuration of a large number of asiс - patch generator, which will then be updated as firmware *1